 Other Legal Claims Relating to Airplanes

 You may have other potential legal claims if you are hurt on an airplane, including claims related to the maintenance or upkeep of the aircraft.
 You may even be able to assert a claim against the manufacturer of the plane if the plane itself caused your harm.
-A personal injury attorney will be able to you evaluate your case to determine the best legal claim available to your situation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.